Do you crave more success on Upwork, or the other freelance platforms? If so, you’re not alone.

-8. One of the most important Upwork Tips: Don’t accept bad money for the sake of getting something!
+26. Don’t accept bad money for the sake of getting something!

-All freelancers have been there; That moment when the existential crisis kicks in after tons of job applications and nothing but “radio silence.”
+All freelancers have been there – that moment when the existential crisis kicks in after tons of job applications and nothing but “radio silence.”

 Unless the bills are in danger of going unpaid, it’s best not to enter into a contract paying far less than the kind of rates you expect and deserve.
 It CAN be tempting, but it rarely ends well.
 You’ll probably end up with a client you’ll want rid of as soon as things pick up.

 If the temptation gets too much, a possible compromise is to offer a client a special deal on a strictly one-off basis, with an agreement to renegotiate if they love your work.
 Try to limit any “barrel-scraping” to agreements of this nature.